CDitzel/CDitzel.github.io/pages/home.md

 sensor data.
 The basic idea is to let the algorithms find patterns and correlations without manual procesisng or human interference.
-This allows for the exploitation of an unprecedented amount of information and makes the environment perception for autonomous systems more reliable.
+This allows for the exploitation of an unprecedented amount of information and makes the environment perception for autonomous systems, especially in adverse environments, more reliable.